djjulia/EyeExercise/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature`)
 5. Create a new Pull Request
+6. Future ideas are to perfect the movement of the eyes so they equally reach all parts of the containers

 ## License